ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

-    OFHPAIR_D.OFHPAIR_D = "How hard or easy do you think taking part in the Our Future Health research programme would be?", OFHBEN_2.OFHBEN_2 = "OFH will... better treatments", OFHBEN_4.OFHBEN_4 = "OFH will... help me", OFHBENCL.OFHBENCL = "The potential benefits of taking part in the Our Future Health research programme are clear to me") [1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nHow negative or positive do you feel about the idea of taking part in the Our Future Health research programme?\nHow hard or easy do you think taking part in the Our Future Health research programme would be?\nOFH will... better treatments\nOFH will... help me\nThe potential benefits of taking part in the Our Future Health research programme are clear to me"
+    OFHPAIR_D.OFHPAIR_D = "How hard or easy do you think taking part in the Our Future Health research programme would be?", OFHBEN_2.OFHBEN_2 = "OFH will... better treatments", OFHBEN_4.OFHBEN_4 = "OFH will... help me", OFHBENCL.OFHBENCL = "The potential benefits of taking part in the Our Future Health research programme are clear to me")
 <img src="PublicAttitudeTracker_followOnAnalyses_files/figure-html/multivariable with covariates predictor groups binomial-2.png" width="100%" />

 ```r